This guide is currently being updated. Please visit the KQM discord for details.

 Qiqi at C0 is more than enough to remain effective for Razor.
 Her C1 gives her 2 energy for every Talisman-affected enemy that her Skill hits, helping her gain her Burst back faster for additional healing.
 C4 decreases enemies’ attack damage by 20% if affected by said Talisman, arguably her most valuable constellation.
 C6 lets her revive any fallen party members back up to 50% HP with her Burst once every 15 minutes, which may be useful for long or intense fights.

 For healing, 4pc Maiden Beloved is typically your go-to set, and it remains the same for Qiqi.
+As well as this, her hea For healing, 4pc Maiden Beloved is typically your go-to set, and it remains the same for Qiqi.
 As well as this, her healing does scale off of Attack, so 2pc Maiden Beloved/2pc Gladiator’s Finale can also be effective and let Qiqi move into more of a Sub-DPS role.
+As for Burst Support Qiqi she wants 2pc Noblesse/2pc Cryo to deal the most amount of damage using her Elemental Burst.
+As of 1.5, Qiqi has an alternative supporting option in a shielding team that is 4pc Millelith, where her Elemental Skill is able to consistently proc the set piece bonus consistently providing the team attack as well as shield strength which provides more damage and comfortability.

 Qiqi does not require a specific weapon to shine in a Razor comp.
 Sacrificial Sword is a decent option for Qiqi, as her skill normally has a 30s cooldown.
 Activating its passive means more Cryo application and on-demand healing, although Razor is fine with just Superconduct.
 Alternatively, other good options can be Aquila Favonia, Summit Shaper, or The Flute for maximum healing due to their ATK% boosting properties.
 Cheap options that are available are Fillet Blade, which can be used quite a bit in a quick swap strategy abusing the passive as well as gaining ATK% from the weapon which further benefits her overall healing.